-- 42 The Council has three Service Committees: - Leisure, Wellbing and Health - Sustainable Development, Planning and Transport - General Public Services and Community Safety - 43 The functions of the Service Committees are:

-- To make all decisions in respect of their areas of responsibility provided these are within their allocated budgets and agreed policies;

-- To consider any matter referred to them by the Council or the Policy and Resources Committee and recommend or report to the Council or the Policy and Resources Committee accordingly;

-- To review performance against the previous year's plans of the services within their remit;

-- To determine and annual Work Plan;

-- To liaise and seek views of the local community and other interested parties in relation to the above matters;
+- 43. The Council has two decision making Service Committees which have detailed terms of reference set out in the Constitution: - Infrastructure, Housing and Economic Development; and - Leisure, Environment and Community. - 44.
+The functions of the Service Committees are to: - make all decisions in respect of their areas of responsibility provided these are within their allocated budgets and agreed policies; - consider any matter referred to them by the Council or the Policy and Resources Committee and recommend or report to the Council or the Policy and Resources Committee accordingly; - review performance against the previous year's plans of the services within their remit; - determine an annual Work Plan; - liaise and seek views of the local community and other interested parties in relation to the above matters; and - consider any submitted Community or Councillor Calls for Action.